-- 5.37 Customers paying for energy by standard credit tend to have a higher priced tariff than customers paying for energy by direct debit.94 There are a number of potential reasons for these cost differences, such as additional working capital costs; additional bad debt costs; and other additional administrative costs, such as the administrative cost of bad debt, and use of call centres and other administrative processes.
-We calculate that in 2017, an efficient supplier would have incurred an additional £140 of costs per standard credit customer (including EBIT and tax).95 - 5.38 We have considered different options for the consideration of these costs in our design of the cap.
-Applying different levels of uplift for standard credit customers will lead to different levels of savings for customers on different payment methods. - 5.39 Our proposed option (option 2) reflects a payment method uplift of £83 at implementation of the default tariff cap.
-This payment uplift allocates some, but not all, of the additional costs of standard credit customers across payment methods.
-Although this payment uplift is not fully cost reflective, it does reflect the current differential applied by suppliers.
-Therefore, allocating costs in this way will result in an equivalent saving for standard credit and direct debit customers relative to the prices they currently pay. - 5.40 The alternative option considered (option 2b) reflects a lower payment method uplift.
-At this level we would expect an average additional savings of £32 at TDCV for dual fuel customers paying by standard credit compared to dual fuel direct debit customers.
-However, as noted above, we do not consider this would generate sufficient
+- 5.37 Customers paying for energy by standard credit tend to have a higher priced tariff than customers paying for energy by direct debit.
+There are a number of potential reasons for these cost differences, such as additional working capital costs; additional bad debt costs; and other additional administrative costs, such as the administrative cost of bad debt, and use of call centres and other administrative processes.
+We calculate that in 2017, an efficient supplier would have incurred an additional £125 of costs per standard credit customer (including EBIT and tax).
+109 - 5.38 We have considered different options for the consideration of these costs in our design of the cap.
+Applying different levels of uplift for standard credit

-93 BEIS: Fuel Poverty Statistics, Page 56.
+107 BEIS: Fuel Poverty Statistics, Page 56.

-94 See Appendix 8 of this statutory consultation.
+108 See Appendix 8 of our statutory consultation.

-95 See Chapter 5 for discussion on the calculation of the payment method uplift.
+109 See Chapter 5 for discussion on the calculation of the payment method uplift.